shilpasaini/homeworkAssg/README.md

 * Make sure "chromerdriver.exe" is present in project directory.
 * Open TestCase.java class
 * Intilize the string 'itemToSearch'  with one of the searh item.
 The value should be in lower case.
+* Right click on 'TestCase.java' and Run as 'JUnit Test'.